Updated: October 2, 2024

 Learning how to set up direct deposit for employees can be a smart move for businesses because it’s one of the easiest and most popular ways to pay workers and can put less stress on an employer’s resources.

-Key takeaways on how to set up direct deposit
+Key takeaways on how to set up direct deposit for employees

 • Direct deposit is a way to electronically transfers wages directly into an employee’s bank account